The Real Housewives of New York City Recap: The Age of Aquaria

 Then we have something between Dorinda, Tinsley, and Sonja Tremont Morgan of the Belvedere Guest House for Men Morgans.
 Dorinda meets up with Sonja to go “on a walk” (everyone’s doing a lot of walking these days) and they start talking about Tinsley.
 Sonja just starts spouting off at the mouth about how she doesn’t understand why Tinsley would want to leave the warm confines of her townhouse to go live alone in a hotel.
 I can tell you why: because Sonja treated her like crap when they were living together.
 The whole time Tinsley was there, Sonja wanted her gone and now that she’s gone, she can’t see why she left.
 I don’t get it.

-To make it even worse, Sonja – who looks amazingly Upper East Side in a coral dress with a matching sweater tied around her neck and a very tasteful alligator handbag – then says that Tinsley’s ex-boyfriend is paying all of her rent and bought Sonja the Bergdorf’s gift card that Tinsley gave her as a “Thank You, Fuck You” at the end of last season.
+To make it even worse, Sonja — who looks amazingly Upper East Side in a coral dress with a matching sweater tied around her neck and a very tasteful alligator handbag — then says that Tinsley’s ex-boyfriend is paying all of her rent and bought Sonja the Bergdorf’s gift card that Tinsley gave her as a “Thank you, fuck you” at the end of last season.
 Naturally, Dorinda, the queen of the scratch-off lottery tickets, tells all of this to Tinsley when they have lunch and they start banding against Sonja.

-SMIFFEE (which stands for Sonja Morgan Is My Favorite Floozy for Ever and Ever) but Sonja has really taken it too far this time.
+SMIFFEE (which stands for Sonja Morgan Is my Favorite Floozy for Ever and Ever) but Sonja has really taken it too far this time.
 Usually there is a way to justify her Nigerian soccer teams and Diddy going on her yacht and partying with John John and Madonna in Gstaad.
 But there is no way to justify this at all.
 Even if she heard that Tinsley’s man is paying for all of this stuff, why bring up your friend’s business on camera so that she will have to talk about it for the next 19 episodes?
 I don’t mind when she’s a bit daffy and delusional, but these days she seems almost malicious.

-Then Sonja has one of her Wednesday night parties for “my gays” that she’s been throwing for about 12 years now.
+Then Sonja has one of her Wednesday-night parties for “my gays” that she’s been throwing for about 12 years now.
 Why is this the first we are hearing about it?
 And I’m just generally offended by it.
 First of all, everyone needs to stop saying “my gays” forever.
 It’s cool to have a group of gay friends and like to hang out with them, but they are not your gays.
 They are the Lord’s gays.
 These days they might even be Cardi B’s gays, but first and foremost, they are their own gays.

 Also, never say that you are a “gay man trapped in a woman’s body.”
 That is just the tritest, silliest thing.
 That’s like me saying, “I’m a vegan trapped in a fat carnivore’s body.”
 I mean, just be who you are and hang out with who you want to hang out with.
 But what offended me the most is that I have yet to be invited to one of these soirees and, honestly, it looks really fucking fun.
 There is a really good mix of young gays and old gays, uptown gays and downtown gays.
 Even RuPaul’s Drag Race contestant Aquaria shows up with a red-suited friend of hers and rubs butts with Sonja.